limagisele/portfolio/README.md

 ##### Index / Home page
 * Hero banner with overlay effect calling for action through animated button on utilising `keyframes` for attention of the user
 ##### About page
-* Made of 3 containers with image and text ilustrating separate personal topics
+* Made of 3 containers with image and text illustrating separate personal topics
 ##### Work & Work2 pages
-* Those to pages were created to present the skills and background of my previous career as a Production Engineer and my current path of becoming a Web Developer.
+* The two pages were created to present the skills and background of my previous career as a Production Engineer and my current path of becoming a Web Developer.
-* Additional nav butttons linking the two career related pages and a resume file for download in pdf format
+* Additional nav buttons linking the two career related pages and a resume file for download in pdf format
 ##### Blog page
 * Cards utilised to list all blog posts in a graphic way, including their publishing dates
 ##### Blog Post pages
 * Buttons added as footer of the blog posts to link to previous and next posts for a more convenient transition for the user
 ##### Contact page
-* Form added as an adittional option of contact
+* Form added as an additional option of contact
 * Animation included to encourage the user to initiate a first contact after seeing my website

 #### 6. Screenshots